Checkmk/grafana-checkmk-datasource/README.md

 ![CI](https://github.com/tribe29/grafana-checkmk-datasource/actions/workflows/node.js.yml/badge.svg)

 This Data Source allows you to query checkmk metrics.
 It is a complete rewrite of the previous connector to match newer grafana versions.
+This plugin is on the alpha testing stage.

-Due to the breaking changes in this plugin, it is at the moment a complete separate plugin.
-Later on we will provide with an update setup.
+Due to the breaking changes in this plugin, it is a complete separate plugin.
+We provide an update utility, although not all features from the previous connector are available.
+Those are some single metrics and annotations.

-This plugin is still on the prototyping stage.
-Things will break or change without any notice.
-Specially your configured panel can break as the internal data-structure that stores them is still changing.

 This plugin id is: `tribe-29-grafana-checkmk-datasource`

 ## Requirements

-You require checkmk on master patched with branch `sandbox/on/filterSplit` (but it was most tested on master) and 7.0<=Grafana<8.2
+You require checkmk nightly build from the master branch and 7.0<=Grafana<8.2

+Since Grafana 8.2, plugins loaded diffently and the connector fails to load.
+Please help us with your setup on Issue #52 for us to debug further.
+We know that Grafana 8.3.4 on a docker container has worked for us, yet we don't yet know why.

 ## Getting started